James W. Laine

 Arnold H. Lowe Professor of Religious Studies

-Jim Laine, Arnold H. Lowe Professor and Chair of the Macalester Religious Studies department, specializes in the religions of Asia and Islam, and also teaches a course on Catholicism that features local ethnographic fieldwork assignments.
-He has authored three books, Visions of God: Theophany Narratives in the Mahabharata (1989), The Epic of Shivaji (2001) and Shivaji: Hindu King in Islamic India, (2003).
-The last stirred considerable controversy in India, resulting in a ban and indictment, both later overturned by the Supreme Court of India.
+Jim Laine, Arnold H. Lowe Professor, specializes in the religions of Asia and Islam and also teaches a course on Catholicism that features local ethnographic fieldwork assignments.
+He has studied Sanskrit and Marathi languages intensively and has authored three books about India: Visions of God: Theophany Narratives in the Mahabharata (1989), The Epic of Shivaji (2001), Shivaji: Hindu King in Islamic India, (2003).
+The last stirred considerable controversy in India, resulting in a ban and indictment, both later overturned by the Indian Supreme Court.
+Because of the tense situation in India, he turned to a broader subject in 2004, and after ten years of research, published MetaReligion: Religion and Power in World History (2014), which explores questions of the relationship of religion to political power.
 He is now free to return to India, where he is pursuing a personal and scholarly interest in yoga.
-He has studied Sanskrit and Marathi intensively, and is beginning a new study of Hindi.

 BA: Texas Tech University, 1974